realnimish/polkadot-amm/tutorial.md

 cargo contract new amm
 ```

 Move inside the `amm` folder and replace the content of `lib.rs` file with the following code.
-We have broke down the implementation into 10 parts.
+We have broken down the implementation into 10 parts.

 ```rust
 #![cfg_attr(not(feature = "std"), no_std)]